GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 ## Model

 I used keras centernet as implemented by @see--[[1]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts).
-I have a heatmap head with one output and a regression head with 5 outputs (yaw, roll, z, pitch_cos, pitch_sin).
+I have a heatmap head with one output and a regression head with 5 outputs (yaw, roll, z, pitch_sin, pitch_cos).
 I use the predicted x,y from heatmap in order to get the final x,y,z prediction.
-I then concatenate the two heads together inorder to calculate loss.
-For decoder I use the same decoder implemented in @see--'s repo.
+I then concatenate the two heads together in order to calculate loss.
+For decoder, I used the same decoder implemented in @see--'s repo.

 ## Input

-What to give the model was a big problem to solve which hindered me for basically the entire compeition.
+What to give the model was a big problem to solve which hindered me for basically the entire competition.
 Initially I used a gaussian heatmap as mask but this caused a great slow down in training (1 epoch took 8 hours alone).
+And I didn't switch to a simple square mask until a week before the competition deadline.
 The regression mask didn't have any problems since it is always a square mask.
 As for RGB image input I experimented a lot with it but settled on the most basic preproccessing.
 I tried keeping the input consistent with the original implementation of the centernet model[[1]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts).
-So I used the same letterbox transformer util to reshape the image to 512x512 with black bars at the top and bottum of the image.
+So I used the same letterbox transformer util to reshape the image to 512x512 with black bars at the top and bottom of the image.
 I then used the same normalize function to normalize the input image.
 I also add augmentations: horizontal flip[[4]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts), and random contrast/brightness.

 ## Training

 This part is where my inexperince hindered me the most.
-I first trained my best model on a 90-10 train data split, lr=0.001 w/ ReduceLROnPlateau, Adam optimizer, and for about 20 epochs (colab disconnects after 9-10 epochs and I didn't keep track).
+I first trained my best model on a 90-10 train data split, lr=0.001 w/ ReduceLROnPlateau, Adam optimizer, and for about 20-25 epochs (colab disconnects after 9-10 epochs and I didn't keep track).
 Training took about 20 total hours (about an hour per epoch).
 This first part of training got a CV of .18 (CV calculated using the 10% validation data and using @its7171's evaluation script[[3]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts)). **Screenshot of this training below.** I then changed the train data split to 80-20 to try and get a better idea of the performance of the model.
 I trained separate models and didn't see much difference in public LB performance and CV score.
-I took my later model (which initially scored .16 mAP on the 20% validation data) and continued training with the 80-20 train test split and initial lr set to what it was when training stopped last time.
+So then I took my later model (which initially scored .16 mAP on the 20% validation data) and continued training with the 80-20 train test split with initial lr set to what it was when training stopped last time.
 I also implmented a callback which calculated the mAP after every epoch and saved the model with best score.
-The mAP increased slightly to .167.
+The mAP increased slightly to .167 which scored the best on LB of the models I actually tested.

 Other training notes: